ebi-ait/hca-ebi-wrangler-central/docs/ebi-wrangler-onboarding.md

 #hca-wrangler-metadata - this is where most of the discussion relating to wrangling and the HCA metadata are discussed

 [#dcp-2](https://embl-ebi-ait.slack.com/archives/C01360XN04S) - This is a shared channel with the HCA slack.
 It is used for general announcements about the DCP or questions about the DCP, this is a good place to introduce yourself when you have logged in.

+[#dcp-ops](https://embl-ebi-ait.slack.com/archives/C9XD6L0AD) - This is a shared channel with the HCA slack.
+It is used for operation discussion/announcements, including when releases are available for review or they go live.

 In the HCA slack, the open channels you will find useful are - although much less chat happens on these channels now.